Sirocco 15

-The Sirocco 15 is a recreational keelboat, built predominantly of fibreglass.
-It has a fractional sloop rig, a nearly plumb stem, a vertical transom, a transom-hung rudder controlled by a tiller and an iron swing keel.
+The fibreglass hull has a nearly plumb stem, a vertical transom, a transom-hung rudder controlled by a tiller and an iron swing keel.
 The boat has a cuddy cabin.
 It displaces 470 lb and carries 75 lb of iron ballast.

 The boat has a draft of 3.83 ft with the keel extended and 0.67 ft with it retracted, allowing beaching or ground transportation on a trailer.

-The boat is normally fitted with a small outboard motor for docking and maneuvering and can be equipped with a spinnaker for downwind sailing.

-For sailing downwind the design may be equipped with a symmetrical spinnaker.
+It has a fractional sloop rig, and may be equipped with a symmetrical spinnaker.

 The design has a hull speed of 5.06 kn.